irods/irods/manual.rst

 Coordinating Resources
 ----------------------

-Coordinating resources contain the flow control logic which determines both how its child resources will be allocated copies of data as well as which copy is returned when a data object is requested.
+Coordinating resources contain the flow control logic which determines both how its child resources will be allocated copies of data as well as which copy is returned when a Data Object is requested.
 These include:

-- legacy compound
+- compound
 - random
 - replication
 - round robin